1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

  - Professor of Communication Theory from Edmonton, in 1964 seminal, *Understanding Media* he identified the vast influnce that new telecommunications were having on pop culture
  - coined term, "medium is the message"
 12. National Film Board of Canada (NFB)(1939) -
- - produced a variet of fils
+ - produced a variet of filsm, that examined various eleiments of Canadian identiy, despite the fact some called it a colonial institution, with too small a budget, had award winning work.
 13. Mutually Assured Destruction (MAD) -

 14. Greenpeace -